LokeshJatangi/Cult-Booking-Automation/README.md

 A Python-based automation tool using [Playwright](https://playwright.dev/python/) to automate class bookings on [Cult.fit](https://www.cult.fit/).

+> [!CAUTION]
+> **DEPRECATED**: This project is no longer maintained.
+> Cult.fit has implemented platform restrictions that force final booking confirmation to be done via their mobile app.
+While the automation strategy here is valid, the web flow is often blocked at the final step.

 ## ⚠️ Important Note
 **Status**: Partial Success / Deprecated.
 While this tool successfully automates the entire flow (Login -> Center Selection -> Date Selection -> Class Selection -> Confirmation Click), Cult.fit often restricts the final booking confirmation step to their **Mobile App**.
 You may encounter a popup saying "Complete your booking on the cult app!" at the final step.